venkatreddysangita/venkatpublicrepo/README.md

 ![AccessTeamSetuponForm](https://github.com/venkatreddysangita/venkatpublicrepo/assets/145289091/03ca65b5-cd14-42f8-946a-5d8203c720b2)

+- Setup 2 teams in the environment = Confidential Team and Escalation Team.
+Add members for test purposes.

 ### Assumptions and Key Points
 - OOB features are untouched like forms, views, sitemap etc. so that customization is done for the requirements only
 - The Solution needs to be tested by assigning the different security roles to users